Programs Administered Under ESEA

 The purpose of the program is to increase academic achievement by improving teacher and principal quality.
 This program is carried out by: increasing the number of highly qualified teachers in classrooms; increasing the number of highly qualified principals and assistant principals in schools; and increasing the effectiveness of teachers and principals by holding local educational agencies (LEAs) and schools accountable for improvements in student academic achievement.

-This program is designed to improve the education of limited English proficient (LEP) children and youths by helping them learn English and meet challenging state academic content and student academic achievement standards.
+This program is designed to improve the education of English Learners (EL) children and youths by helping them learn English and meet challenging state academic content and student academic achievement standards.
 The program provides enhanced instructional opportunities for immigrant children and youths.
-Funds are distributed to states based on a formula that takes into account the number of immigrant and LEP students in each state.
-States must develop annual measurable achievement objectives for LEP students that measure their success in achieving English language proficiency and meeting challenging state academic content and achievement standards.
-Schools use the funds to implement language instruction educational programs designed to help LEP students achieve these standards.
+Funds are distributed to states based on a formula that takes into account the number of immigrant and EL students in each state.
+States must develop annual measurable achievement objectives for EL students that measure their success in achieving English language proficiency and meeting challenging state academic content and achievement standards.
+Schools use the funds to implement language instruction educational programs designed to help EL students achieve these standards.

-Title IV B- 21st Century Community Learning Centers
+Title IV B- Nita M. Lowey 21st Century Community Learning Centers

 This program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
 The program helps students meet state and local student standards in core academic subjects, such as reading and math; offers students a broad array of enrichment activities that can complement their regular academic programs; and offers literacy and other educational services to the families of participating children.